dinaayoub/reading-notes/index.md

-# Code 401 - Advanced Javascript Reading Notes
+# Reading Notes

-This website will contain Dina's reading notes from the Code Fellows 401 course Advanced Fullstack Javascript :octocat:.
+This website will contain Dina's reading notes from the Code Fellows courses

+## Code 401 Reading Notes

-## Table of Contents
+### Table of Contents

 * [Pre-work](401/pre-work.md)